 (5) Solvent Evaporation Minimization:

-(a) Closed containers shall be used for the storage or disposal of cloth or paper used for solvent surface preparation and cleanup;
+(a) Closed containers must be used for the storage or disposal of cloth or paper used for solvent surface preparation and cleanup;

-(b) Fresh and spent solvent shall be stored in closed containers;
+(b) Fresh and spent solvent must be stored in closed containers;

-(c) Organic compounds shall not be used for the cleanup of spray equipment unless equipment is used to collect the cleaning compounds and to minimize their evaporation;
+(c) Organic compounds may not be used for the cleanup of spray equipment unless equipment is used to collect the cleaning compounds and to minimize their evaporation;

-(d) Containers of coating, catalyst, thinner, or solvent shall not be left open to the atmosphere when not in use.
+(d) Containers of coating, catalyst, thinner, or solvent may not be left open to the atmosphere when not in use.

-(6) Stripper Limitations: No stripper shall be used which contains more than 400 grams/liter (3.3 lbs./gal.) of VOC or which has a true vapor pressure of 1.3 kPa (0.19 psia) at actual usage temperature.
+(6) Stripper Limitations: No stripper may be used which contains more than 400 grams/liter (3.3 lbs./gal.) of VOC or which has a true vapor pressure of 1.3 kPa (0.19 psia) at actual usage temperature.